 - Consider very carefully the recommendations made by your grade 8 teacher(s) regarding level selection for each compulsory subject.
 Discuss these with your parents/guardians when completing your option sheet.

 - Select the pathway that will best fit your educational needs and abilities.
 You want to set yourself up to be successful while also being challenged to reach your potential.

 - Put careful thought into your optional courses and select courses which appeal to your personal interests.
 Many grade 9 optional courses provide the starting point for similar courses at other grades.

 - For most pathways, you will need English, Math, Science, History, Careers/Civics, and three optional courses.

 - Think about the learning that has taken place in grade 9.
 Take a good look at your marks, attendance and work habits.
-Select the pathway for grade 10 based on your past performance and future goals.
+Select the pathway for grade 10 (Academic, Applied, or Locally Developed) based on your past performance and future goals.

 - You have a bit more choice this year – put careful thought into your optional courses.
 You may want to continue in an area of interest from grade 9 or try something new.

 - The compulsory half credit course in Career Studies (GLC2O) in grade 10 will provide you with opportunities to plan for your future.